 If you only have a tiny office to work from, then it makes perfect sense to have your printer in another room.
-Even the smallest printers or multifunction devices measure 18-inches long by about 10-inches in depth.
-That doesn’t sound like a lot of space until you put it on your desk, and then cuss under your breath because it looked smaller in the catalog.
+Even the smallest printers or multifunction devices measure 18 inches long by about 10 inches deep.

 A common question people ask is: “But…do I need Wi-Fi in my home to print to a wireless printer?”

-Nope you don’t because you’re not actually printing via Wi-Fi to your printer – you’re printing directly to it via its own access point.
-Don’t worry too much about what an access point is – just know it’s a way for your computer to connect to the printer without using any cables.
+Nope, you don’t because you’re not actually printing via Wi-Fi to your printer – you’re printing directly to it via its own access point.

-Another advantage of wireless printers is that they also allow you to print to them directly from your smartphone or tablet, or pretty much any other device capable of sending a document of some kind to a printer.
+Another advantage of wireless printers is that they also allow you to print to them directly from your smartphone or tablet.

-There’s absolutely no way I can recommend one specific printer as being the most reliable above all others, simply because what you need from a printer is very different to what I need.
+There’s absolutely no way I can recommend one specific printer as being the most reliable above all others, simply because what you need from a printer is very different from what I need.